lijfrank-open/Affective-Computing-Materials/README.md

 Additionally, there are researchers focusing on affective computing based on physiological signals.

+### Physiological Signal Affective Computing
-**Physiological Signal Affective Computing**: Journals and conferences are the same as the general field, such as TNNLS, TYCB, TOIS, SCIS, TOCHI, IJHCS, AAAI, IJCAI, CHI.
+Journals and conferences are the same as the general field, such as TNNLS, TYCB, TOIS, SCIS, TOCHI, IJHCS, AAAI, IJCAI, CHI.
 For multimodal physiological signals, consider TMM, Information Fusion, ACM MM as well.

 ## Papers in Affective Computing
 Affective computing is a diverse research field that encompasses a broad range of tasks.
 This material primarily covers the following core tasks: